Dasharo/docs/docs/unified-test-documentation/dasharo-stability/C04-power-management.md

 **Test description**

-This test aims to verify the stability of the S0ix / Modern Standby sleep state.
+This test aims to verify the stability of the S3 / sleep-to-ram state.

 **Test configuration data**